'Friends' star Matthew Perry dies at age 54

 "Whenever I bumped into something that I didn't really want to share, I would think of the people that I would be helping, and it would keep me going," the actor told The New York Times last year.

-While on set, Perry said he tried to keep his addiction hidden and described his unhealthy relationship with his work.
+While on set, Perry tried to hide his addiction problem, which he said went hand-in-hand with the pressure to get laughs.

 "I felt like I was gonna die if the live audience didn't laugh, and that's not healthy for sure," Perry wrote in the memoir.
 "But I could sometimes say a line and the audience wouldn't laugh and I would sweat and sometimes go into convulsions.
 If I didn't get the laugh I was supposed to get I would freak out.
 I felt that every single night.
 This pressure left me in a bad place.
 I also knew of the six people making that show, only one of them was sick."